jacksalici/salinger-theme/readme.md

 ```

 ## Usage

 Check out the __wiki page__ and the example site.
+Version 2 details are w.i.p.

 ## License 📜

-Salinger code is licensed under the [MIT license](https://github.com/jacksalici/salinger-theme/blob/master/LICENSE).
+The Salinger theme code is licensed under the [MIT license](https://github.com/jacksalici/salinger-theme/blob/master/LICENSE).
 Texts and other resources are licensed with [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/)